 The style of writing/typing presentation is the student's choice.
-Each skill report should be a maximum of 4 - 5 A4 pages including diagrams, photographs, tables etc.
+A maximum of 5 A4 pages including the diagrams should be produced.

 3.3 Assessments

 Due to Covid-19, these exams either will be online or conducted at Xaverian College.